cisco/gse/README.md

 The C interface has the following encoder (serialization) functions:

   * GSEncoderInit()
+  * GSEncoderSetBuffer()
+  * GSEncoderResetBuffer()
   * GSEncoderDataLength()
   * GSEncodeObject()
   * GetEncoderError()
   * GSEncoderDestroy()

-One would call `GSEncoderInit()` with a pointer to the raw buffer and a buffer length.
+One would call `GSEncoderInit()` with, optionally, a pointer to the raw buffer and a buffer length.
 That will create a context that is used with other calls.
+A buffer may also be passed in via `GSEncoderSetBuffer()`, allowing re-use of the context created via `GSEncoderInit()`.
+It's also possible to reset the existing buffer with a call to `GSEncoderResetBuffer()`, which effectively clears whatever is in the buffer previously assigned to the context.

 A `GS_Object` is populated and passed into `GSEncodeObject()`, which will return 1 on success, 0 if the buffer cannot hold more data, or -1 on error.